Usha Pravin Gandhi College of Arts, Science and Commerce

 Usha Pravin Gandhi College of Arts, Science and Commerce, also known as UPG College, is a college in Vile Parle, Mumbai, India that is affiliated with the University of Mumbai.
 It is a branch of the SVKM Group Shri Vile Parle Kelavani Mandal.

 History

-The College was established by Shri Vile Parle Kelavani Mandal in 2003.
+UPG College was established by Shri Vile Parle Kelavani Mandal in 2003.
 Since its inception in 2003, Usha Pravin Gandhi College has introduced many courses.
-The college has introduced un-aided courses like Bachelors in Management Studies (BMS), Bachelors in Mass Media (BMM), Bachelors in Information Technology (BSc.IT), Bachelor of Arts (Film, Television and New Media Production) and Masters in Information Technology (MSc.IT).
+The college has introduced courses such as Bachelors in Management Studies (BMS), Bachelors in Mass Media (BMM), Bachelors in Information Technology (BSc.IT), Bachelor of Arts (Film, Television and New Media Production) and Masters in Information Technology (MSc.IT).

-The college offers add-on courses including:
+UPG College offers add-on courses including: